meliorence/react-native-snap-carousel/README.md

 -----

-### Do you want a better plugin?
-[Vote for React Native's feature requests](https://github.com/archriss/react-native-snap-carousel/issues/203)
+### :sparkles: Do you want an even better plugin?
+[Vote for React Native's feature requests](https://github.com/archriss/react-native-snap-carousel/issues/203) to let the Facebook team know what they need to improve!

 -----